drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 		/setvar key=logicBasedInstruction {{noop}}|
-		/setvar key=x 8|

 		/ife (futanari == 'Yes') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-Rule"|
+			/addvar key=logicBasedInstruction "- Rule"|

 		:}|
 		/ife (privatesMale == 'Mammal') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The shaft may include a foreskin or remain uncovered.
+			/addvar key=logicBasedInstruction "- The shaft may include a foreskin or remain uncovered.
 Use standard anatomical terms for glans, shaft, and scrotum.
 Testicles may be furred or bare depending on features."|

 		:}|
 		/elseif (privatesMale == 'Canine') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The shaft may emerge from a sheath and taper to a point.
+			/addvar key=logicBasedInstruction "- The shaft may emerge from a sheath and taper to a point.
 Include a prominent knot at the base if erect.
 The scrotum may be fur-covered and sit close to the base."|

 		:}|
 		/elseif (privatesMale == 'Feline') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The shaft may feature fine ridges or barbs.
+			/addvar key=logicBasedInstruction "- The shaft may feature fine ridges or barbs.
 When erect, describe a tapered form with slight texture variation.
 The testicles may be small and soft-furred."|

 		:}|
 		/elseif (privatesMale == 'Equine') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The penis is long, thick, and partially sheathed when flaccid.
+			/addvar key=logicBasedInstruction "- The penis is long, thick, and partially sheathed when flaccid.
 When erect, it may feature a flared head and medial ring.
 The testicles are large, pendulous, and smooth-skinned."|

 		:}|
 		/elseif ((privatesMale == 'Reptile') or (privatesMale == 'Draconic')) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The penis may be scaled, muscular, or ridged.
+			/addvar key=logicBasedInstruction "- The penis may be scaled, muscular, or ridged.
 It can be tucked into a slit or retractable area.
 When erect, emphasize texture, internal pressure, or unusual shape without exaggeration."|

 		:}|
 		/elseif ((privatesMale == 'Insectoid') or (privatesMale == 'Arachnid') or (privatesMale == 'Cephalopod')) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The shaft may be segmented, chitinous, or soft-bodied.
+			/addvar key=logicBasedInstruction "- The shaft may be segmented, chitinous, or soft-bodied.
 Avoid human terminology.
 Use terms like “appendage,” “ventral organ,” or “spiral sheath” depending on structure."|

 		:}|
 		/elseif (privatesMale == 'Synthetic') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The shaft may be artificial, sculpted, or bioengineered.
+			/addvar key=logicBasedInstruction "- The shaft may be artificial, sculpted, or bioengineered.
 Describe design features such as texture, joint seams, or material finish.
 Avoid organic function or reproductive cues."|

 		:}|
 		/elseif (privatesMale == 'Alien') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-The penis may be asymmetrical, multi-textured, or unusually shaped.
+			/addvar key=logicBasedInstruction "- The penis may be asymmetrical, multi-textured, or unusually shaped.
 Describe with anatomical clarity, not metaphor.
 You may include multiple elements if the form justifies it."|

 		:}|
 		/elseif (privatesMale == 'Fantasy') {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the anatomy blends known and exotic traits, describe it with neutral detail.
+			/addvar key=logicBasedInstruction "- If the anatomy blends known and exotic traits, describe it with neutral detail.
 Do not invent abilities or hybrid function — structure only."|

 		:}|

 		/ife (('fur' in appearanceFeatures) or ('Fur' in appearanceFeatures)) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has fur, you may describe fur around the sheath or scrotum.
+			/addvar key=logicBasedInstruction "- If the character has fur, you may describe fur around the sheath or scrotum.
 Keep texture consistent with body coverage."|

 		:}|
 		/elseif (('scales' in appearanceFeatures) or ('Scales' in appearanceFeatures)) {:
-			/incvar x|

 			/ife ( logicBasedInstruction != '') {:
 				/addvar key=logicBasedInstruction {{newline}}|
 			:}|
-			/addvar key=logicBasedInstruction "{{getvar::x}}.
-If the character has scales, the shaft may appear ridged or recessed, with the scrotum partially armored or integrated into surrounding body texture."|
+			/addvar key=logicBasedInstruction "- If the character has scales, the shaft may appear ridged or recessed, with the scrotum partially armored or integrated into surrounding body texture."|

 		:}|

-		/flushvar x|

 		/ife ((inputIsList== 'Yes') or (outputIsList == 'Yes')) {: